ashleykleynhans/civitai-downloader/README.md

 download-model [UI] [type] [link]
 ```

-You specify which SD user interface [UI] you are using, what type of SD model [type] you are downloading and lastly the download link [link] of the model from CivitAI.ai.
+You specify which SD user interface you are using [UI], what type of SD model you are downloading [type] and lastly the download link of the model from CivitAI.ai [link].

 Example:
 ```bash